gloriabenoit/DNAnexus-GWAS/docs/start.md

 By default, any job run from the command line will output in your current DNAnexus repertory, meaning at the root of your project.
 To keep your project tidy, we can create a new folder and move into it, so that all jobs will output there.

-Therefore, you can create a new folder and move into it, to help keep your project tidy.

 ```bash
 dx mkdir gwas_tutorial